premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 ---

-19. How many objects will be created for the following code:
+19. How many objects will be created for the following code:p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)